johnnovak/RML-Amiga/docs/docs/manual/getting-started.md

     button right of the text field to clear the search filter.

-  - If you want to play a different game, it's best to quit WinUAE with ++alt+f4++ then start it again.
+  - If you want to play a different game, it's best to quit WinUAE with ++alt+f4++ and then start it again.

-Alternatively, you can load a configuration by single clicking on it and then pressing the :material-numeric-5-circle:{: .circ-num} **Load** button.
+Alternatively, you can load a configuration by single-clicking on it and then pressing the :material-numeric-5-circle:{: .circ-num} **Load** button.
 You can see the name of the currently loaded config in the :material-numeric-6-circle:{: .circ-num} title bar.
 After having loaded the